A Trout in the Milk: Title sequence

 "A Trout in the Milk" features a 1970s-themed opening, continuing the decade-themed opening for each episode in the season.
 This opening was the first in the series' history to include "actual opening credits".
 These feature voiceover introductions for the actors, over clips from past seasons, including: Coulson with his car Lola (which has not been "seen on the show in years") from "The Asset"; May from "Face My Enemy" during her fight against Agent 33; Daisy Johnson's "fierce entrance" from "Laws of Nature"; Mack with his shotgun-axe from "Ascension"; and Yo-Yo's first appearance in "Bouncing Back".
-Clips of Jemma Simmons and Deke smiling are also included.
+Clips of Jemma Simmons and Deke Shaw smiling are also included.

 Brooks was shown a few options the producers were thinking of for the opening before he started shooting, and once they settled on the version they would go with, Brooks storyboarded the sequence.
 It was originally planned to have all stock footage from past seasons in the opening, but there was an issue with the Screen Actors Guild, necessitating some clips to be shot for it, such as Henstridge's.
 The sequence was designed and created by the series' post production supervisor, Daniel Spilatro.
 Jamie Jirak of ComicBook.com called this opening "next level", while Alex McLevy of The A.V.
 Club described it as "delightful".
 Bam!
 Smack!
 Pow!'s Wesley Cobrun felt the opening was "outstanding" and likened it to the opening sequence of the 1970s television series Wonder Woman, but with the font from the series M*A*S*H.